Job-Hunting Tools:Search for Jobs

 Although applicant tracking systems are being used more and more in the hiring process, ultimately, people hire people.
 The computer might be used to conduct the initial screening, but the resume ultimately needs to be written to appeal to human beings.
 That means you can't just stuff in keywords (to appeal to the applicant tracking system) and have it make sense to human readers.

-Which leads to the next important point: Instead of spending a lot of time trying to make yourself more attractive to an applicant tracking system, you should also invest the other 50 percent of your time by making real-world, in-person connections (i.e., building your network) -- or, at least, taking that time to develop a 100 percent complete LinkedIn profile and making virtual networking connections.
+Which leads to the next important point: In addition to spending time making your resume more attractive to an applicant tracking system, you should also invest the other 50 percent of your time by making real-world, in-person connections (i.e., building your network) -- or, at least, taking that time to develop a 100 percent complete LinkedIn profile and making virtual networking connections.

-However, keep in mind that some companies do not allow hiring managers to accept a resume unless it is submitted through an applicant tracking system -- and that policy applies even if the candidate networks his or her way to the hiring authority or connects through social media.
+Keep in mind that some companies do not allow hiring managers to accept a resume unless it is submitted through an applicant tracking system -- and that policy applies even if the candidate networks his or her way to the hiring authority or connects through social media.
 So we recommend today's job seekers to focus on having an ATS-compatible resume while networking your way to your next job.

 Questions about some of the terminology used in this article?
 Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker's Glossary of Job-Hunting Terms.